ereOn/azmq/README.md

 ## Current state and goals

 **AZMQ** is currently **NOT** in a production-ready state.
-The code has not been performance-tested let alone optimized.
+The code has not been thoroughly performance-tested let alone optimized.
 This will come later.

 The main focus at the moment is to provide support for (checked items are implemented already):